-Benin has distributed sufficient LLINs to achieve universal operational coverage of the targeted at risk population, and has recently completed the LLIN universal coverage campaign.
+Benin has distributed sufficient LLINs to achieve universal operational coverage of the targeted at risk population.
 The country has successfully raised resources for most of the financing of the required number of RDTs and LLINs in 2020.
 Benin has scaled up implementation of iCCM.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
 Benin has significantly enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Scorecard.
-Benin has achieved a high rating in terms of public sector management systems (CPIA cluster D).